 - Yes!!!
 Recent onset of symptoms typically results in a quicker recovery time of about 1-2 months.
 Whereas persistent symptoms that have lasted longer than 6 months, usually takes 2-6 months to recover.

 - Good news!!!
-Recent research has actually shown that physical therapy is a better option than surgery, pain medication and injections.
+Recent research has actually shown that chiropractic treatment is a better option than surgery, pain medication and injections.
 We can help you avoid unnecessary invasive procedures and tests that cost a fortune with limited effectiveness.

 What should I do next?

 - Let us find the root cause of your pain